brickscapenz/brickscape/src/pages/home/index.md

 heroTitle: Masters in Everything Brick
 heroContent: Quality brick and block laying services that stand out above the rest
 bodyTitle: Brickscape
-bodyContent: >-
+bodyContent: If you are looking for a bricklayer or blocklayer in Hamilton or the greater Waikato- then look no further then Brickscape.
 A company whose primary focus is quality and optimum customer satisfaction.
 The team will tackle any brick and block laying project with professionalism and dedication.
 imageBanner:
   - image: /img/home-page-2-min.jpg
   - image: /img/brickscape-logo-min.jpg